Mario Veiga Ferraz Pereira

 Mario Veiga Ferraz Pereira (born March 12, 1953) is a Brazilian scientist and engineer known as Mario Veiga in Brazil and Mario Pereira outside Brazil.
 He founded PSR, a consulting and software development company in the energy sector.
 He is best known for his work in electrical engineering and operations research.
-Mario Pereira is also known for developing the Stochastic Dual Dynamic Programming algorithm, used to solve multistage stochastic programming problems, in particular in the context of power system operation and planning.
+Mario Pereira is also known for developing the Stochastic Dual Dynamic Programming algorithm as a co-author with Leotina M.V.G.
+Pinto, which used to solve multistage stochastic programming problems, in particular in the context of power system operation and planning.

 In 2021, Pereira was elected to the National Academy of Engineering for contributions to methodology and implementation of multistage stochastic optimization in hydroelectric scheduling, energy planning, and policy.

 Early life and education

 Pereira was born in Rio de Janeiro, Brazil, to Yeda Veiga Ferraz Pereira, the first Brazilian female Astronomer, and Mauro José Ferraz Pereira, both civil and electrical engineers and astronomers at the National Observatory (Brazil).
 He attended Colégio de São Bento and Colégio Santo Inácio.

 Pereira received his B.S. in electrical engineering from the Pontifical Catholic University of Rio de Janeiro in 1975, his M.S. and his Ph.D. in computer and systems engineering from the Federal University of Rio de Janeiro in 1976, and in 1985, under Nelson Maculan Filho.